TerraMA2/fapesp_smh/api-flask/README.md

 Install flask with `pip install Flask` and run with `python server.py`.

-## Create a volume to save your data
+## To run API in a container docker create a volume to save your data

 ```
 $ docker create volume api-flask_vol